wyrdCCS/payload/SwiftOnSysmon/README.md

 copy all files to an open switch folder and run it!

 I wish you all the best of luck!
 Happy Hacking!

+Notes:

+**You will need to have admin permishions for this to run.**

+**Sysmon does get updates from time to time.
+I recomend checking to see if a newer version has been sent out between uses**

+**Sysmon files download date: 11/25/2022:** [Sysinternals](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon)

 #

 I would like to thank: